Oil prices fall as U.S. fuel demand remains weak

 SINGAPORE (Reuters) - Oil prices edged lower on Friday after U.S. inventory data showed lacklustre fuel demand in the world’s largest oil consumer while worsening U.S.-China tensions weighed on global financial markets.

-Brent crude LCOc1 slipped 36 cents, or 1%, to $34.93 a barrel by 0106 GMT and U.S. West Texas Intermediate crude CLc1 was at $33.20 a barrel, down 51 cents, or 1.5%.
+Brent crude slipped 25 cents, or 0.7%, to $35.04 a barrel by 0334 GMT and U.S. West Texas Intermediate crude was at $33.18 a barrel, down 53 cents, or 1.6%.
 Still, both contracts are set for a fifth weekly gain, helped by production cuts and optimism about demand recovery in other countries.

+“The rally needs a breather.
+It has been four weeks of gains and the market needs to buy time for downstream prices to catch up,” OCBC economist Howie Lee said.

 Thursday’s data from the Energy Information Administration showed that U.S. crude oil and distillate inventories rose sharply last week.
 Fuel demand remained slack even as various states lifted travel restrictions they had imposed to curb the coronavirus pandemic, analysts said.